 A specialist Japanese teacher delivers a program promoting language acquisition and communication to all Ngunnawal students from Kindergarten to Year 6.
 Through exploring different themes each semester, students will build their ability to communicate verbally for a range of purposes and audiences.
 They will develop their ability to recognise and write the three scripts used in Japanese and the purpose of each.
 The program develops strategies for effective speaking, listening, reading, writing, and viewing through activities connected to various themes.
 This connects to all literacy learning through considering uses of language, language learning and how to interpret language in use.

 A key part of this program is to develop understandings of the history and culture of Japan and its people.
-Students will explore various cultural celebrations, customs historical events and some current societal trends and compare these with their personal experience.
+Students will explore various cultural celebrations, customs, historical events and some current societal trends and compare these with their personal experiences.
 This learning allows students to explore new ways of thinking about the world.
 Japanese learning is also highlighted and extended through a lunch time club and a Japanese Day with rotations celebrating learning once a year.

 |How are you?||Genki desu ka|